Living on the Frontier

 The term, “Living on the Frontier” refers to members who are far away from an established fellowship.

-Determine if you are a food addict.
-These resources might help you decide:
+Do you think you're a food addict?
+These questions may help you decide:

 THE LONG-DISTANCE SPONSOR LIST

 Sponsors are FA members who will guide you with a food plan and the tools of FA.
 The Long-Distance Sponsor List is a helpful resource for members who are far away from an established fellowship.
 Members on this list may be available for long-distance sponsorship, or they can help you find someone with time available.
 To receive a copy, or to add your name to the list, click the link here: Long-Distance Sponsor List

 THE FRONTIER MEMBER LIST

 Talking to other FA members is an important tool used in the FA program.
 The Frontier Member List is a helpful resource for members who are far away from an established fellowship.
 To receive a copy, or to add your name to the list, click the link here: Frontier Member List

 The Universal Language List is an excellent resource for members who speak a language other than English.
 Members on this list have the desire to receive/return phone calls and have some ability to speak in a language other than English.
 To receive a copy, or to add your name to the list, click the link here: Universal Language List

 Below are some stories from people who currently live, or have lived, on the frontier.